zachsao/WeatherApp/README.md

 In order to run this app you will need an API key:

 - Create an account on : https://home.openweathermap.org/users/sign_in
 - Copy the default api key.
 - On your computer, in C:/users/<your_username>/.gradle open the gradle.properties file (or create it if it doesn't exist)
 - Write : OpenWeatherApiKey = "<your_api_key>"

+## MapBox

+This app uses the MapBox Places Api to fetch search for cities.

+In order to run this app you will need an access token:

+- Create a MapBox account
+- Create an access token
+- In C:/users/<your_username>/.gradle open the gradle.properties
+- Write : MapboxAutoCompleteApiKey = "<your_access_token>"

 ## Run project on Android Studio